Add a Super Cool Pop of Color to Your Home Decor with these Decorative Switch Plates and Outlet Covers painted with Alcohol Ink

 Now, drip some alcohol ink onto the rubbing alcohol and watch it flow.
 You can move the ink around with a brush or blow it with the straw.

-Seal the Painted Outlet Covers:
+Seal the Painted Switch Covers:

-Let your switch plates dry overnight.
+Let your painted plates dry overnight.
 Now, carefully carry the plates outside (on the paper) and spray them with a thin coat of acrylic sealer.
 Hold the can of spray as far away as you can.

 The pressure from the spray will move the dried inks a little bit but the paint will blend back together before it dries.
 Wait the recommended time on the spray and add a second coat.